 How long do they last?

 Crowns are made from porcelain, ceramic, composite resins, or a combination.
 Porcelain is the strongest material.
 Composite resins are much cheaper than porcelain but not as strong or lasting.
-Depending on how well-maintained they are and the type of material we use, both types of crowns can last anywhere from 10 to 15 years.
+Based on how you care for your crowns and the type of crown, crowns can last anywhere from 10 to 15 years.

 Do I need a dental crown?

-If your tooth has severe damage, a crown may be necessary.
+You may need a crown if your tooth has severe damage.
 We recommend dental crowns if your tooth is broken or cracked, but not necessarily if there’s minor damage or decay.
 After an exam and diagnostics, we will recommend the most appropriate treatment option for your needs.

 Can I get them done if my teeth are healthy?